Claire-Fisher/Donofy/TESTING.md

   * Clicked each nav link in turn to check for broken links or incorrect pages rendered.
   * Hovered my mouse over each element to check for interactive indicators.
   * Used Chrome Dev tools to check screen widths 767px and 768px wide.
-  * Toggled dropdown menus on screen sizes 320px / 576px / 992px wide.
+  * Toggle dropdown menus on screen sizes 320px / 576px / 992px wide.
   * Inspected nav bar as a Guest User / User / Superuser
 * Result:
   * All nav links routing behaved as expected.
   * All nav links changed colour and hovered on mouse hover.
 Donofy navbar did nothing.
-  * Nav links switched to burger menu at 767px screen width.
+  * Nav links switched to the burger menu at 767px screen width.
-  * Dropdowns stayed ontop of content.
+  * Dropdowns stayed on top of content.
-  * Correct nav links show in dropdown menu according to user type.
+  * Correct nav links show in the dropdown menu according to user type.
 * Action:
   * Added custom hover class to Donofy main logo.
 ***
 **Home Page: "How Does Donofy Work?"
 Nav Card Links**
 * Expected:
-  * The cards to respond with colour change on mouse hover, to indicate they are interactive elements.
+  * The cards respond with colour change on mouse hover, to indicate they are interactive elements.
   * The cards to go to redirect to their correct page templates, according to user:
     - Guest User:
-      - **Find Your Charities** goes to Charities page.
+      - **Find Your Charities** goes to the Charities page.
-      - **Set a Donation amount** goes to sign in page.
+      - **Set a Donation amount** goes to the sign in page.
       - **Make an Impact** goes to sign in page.
     - Registered User:
-      - **Find Your Charities** goes to Charities page.
+      - **Find Your Charities** goes to the Charities page.
-      - **Set a Donation amount** goes to Mange My Donofy tab on profile page.
+      - **Set a Donation amount** goes to the "Mange My Donofy" tab on profile page.
-      - **Make an Impact** goes to My Payment History tab on profile page.
+      - **Make an Impact** goes to the "My Payment History" tab on profile page.
 * Testing:
   * Hovered over each nav card
   * Clicked each card in turn to check for broken links or incorrect pages rendered.
 * Result:
-  * Colour changed as expected.
+  * The colour changed as expected.
   * All Guest user cards redirected as expected.
 First two User cards behaved as expected.
-"Make an Impact" card incorrectly directed to Manage My Donofy tab.
+"Make an Impact" card incorrectly directed to the "Manage My Donofy" tab.
 * Action:
   * Added a shadow to make it more obvious they're interactive before the user hovers over them.
   * Corrected href on "Make an Impact" card to redirect to My Payment History tab.